AgnieszkaMucha/ProbabilityStatistics/index.md

-## AGH University of Science and Technology
+## AGH University of Science and Technology Krakow, Poland
 # Introduction to probability, statistics and data handling

 ### Lectures